fdeblasio/pokeemerald-expansion/notes.md

     - Cotton Spore and Cotton Guard might be similar and Cotton Spore seems to share with Spore
     - Sludge and Mud Sport use a similar blob but Sludge's is the third image in the poison bubble image and Mud Sport's is its own image
     - Razor Leaf and Magical Leaf
+    - Similar to the powders, LIGHT_WALLs (Reflect/Light Screen/Mirror Coat/Magic Coat/Barrier) use the same graphic with different palettes
 - More simple modifications: https://www.pokecommunity.com/showthread.php?t=416647&page=1
 - Pret wiki tutorials:       https://github.com/pret/pokeemerald/wiki/Tutorials
 - Fix dynamic README lines (work in VS code but not GitHub)